 The first CubeSat spacecraft project being undertaken by the newly formed UK Space Agency will be UKube-1.
 This is being developed as a collaboration between an number of SMEs and Universities.

-UKube-1 will be a triple cubesat and is now expected to be launched into a low earth orbit in late 2013.
+UKube-1 will be a triple cubesat and is now expected to be launched into a low earth orbit in March or April 2014.

 The spacecraft will carry three experimental payloads and, additionally, AMSAT-UK have been asked to provide a set of FUNcube boards.
 These will form the Educational Outreach that is part of the Mission Requirements and will also provide a redundant communications system for the satellite.